christianseel/fbLikes/readme.md

 ## Download / Installation

-You can download the extra via MODX Package Management inside your Manager (search for "fbLikes") or grap it from http://modx.com/extras/package/fblikes
+You can install the extra via MODX Package Management inside your Manager (search for "fbLikes") or download it from http://modx.com/extras/package/fblikes

 ## Manual Installation Instructions